ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 ## Depth First Search

-DFS is a traversal algorithm that: **starts at the root (top most vertex) and exhaust all the branches of one neighbour before repeating for the next neighbour**.
+DFS is a traversal algorithm that: **starts at the root (topmost vertex) and exhaust all the branches of one neighbour before repeating for the next neighbour**.

 Given the graph from Figure 1, we would do these steps following the algorithm: